Effective theories and non-minimal couplings in low-dimensional systems: Dimensional Reduction Analysis

 where $\bm{I}$ denotes the identity $4\times 4$, $\vec{\bm{\pi}} \equiv \vec{\bm{p}} - q \vec{\bm{A}}$ and $\vec{\bm{\Sigma}}$ corresponds to the spin matrix

 In this case, we identify

 Then, replacing these operators in eq. \eqref{FW_spin_meio} with the correspondent gamma matrices and assuming positive energy solution, it is possible to show that

 This Hamiltonian contains new interactions and features, which deserve some comments.
 First of all, we recover the well-known result when $f=0$ \cite{Schwabl_book}, containing the traditional spin-dependent interactions $(\vec{S} = \vec{\sigma}/2)$ related to $\vec{\sigma} \cdot \vec{\bm{B}}$, $\, \vec{\sigma} \cdot (\vec{\nabla} \times \vec{\bm{E}})$ and $\, \vec{\sigma} \cdot ( \vec{\bm{E}} \times \vec{\bm{\pi}})$.
 As expected, the non-minimal coupling introduces an anomalous magnetic moment interaction and correction to the Darwin term, given by $ \, f \vec{\sigma} \cdot \vec{\bm{B}}$ and $\, \frac{f}{2m} \vec{\nabla} \cdot \vec{\bm{E}}$, respectively.
 It should be noticed that we do not specify the Electrodynamics.
 For this reason, we maintain the contributions with $ \, \vec{\nabla} \cdot \vec{\bm{B}} $ and $\, \partial_t \vec{\bm{E}} - \vec{\nabla} \times \vec{\bm{B}} \,$ in the fourth line of eq. \eqref{FW_DP}.
 By considering the Maxwell theory in vacuum, these contributions vanish.
 However, the term with $ \vec{\nabla} \cdot \vec{\bm{B}} $ may be relevant in the presence of magnetic monopoles and trigger investigations in Condensed Matter, such as the spin ice configurations \cite{spin_ice}.
 In addition, some extensions of Maxwell Electrodynamics involving, for example, non-linear corrections \cite{EH,BI}, Lorentz symmetry violation \cite{modelo_CFJ} and quantum gravity effects \cite{Gambini_Pullin,Alfaro_et_al}, can introduce non-trivial contributions of $\partial_t \vec{\bm{E}} - \vec{\nabla} \times \vec{\bm{B}}$, even in vacuum.
 Interesting enough, some interactions proportional to $f^2/m^2$ and $f^3/m^2$ exhibit new spin-dependent couplings between $\vec{\bm{E}}$ and $\vec{\bm{B}}$ such that parity symmetry is preserved.
-Finally, it is worthy to comment that the FW transformation for the Dirac-Pauli Hamiltonian was also investigated in ref. \cite{Chen_PRA}, where the authors considered high-order contributions in the regime of weak, homogeneous and static fields.
+Finally, it is worthy to comment that the relativistic Dirac-Pauli Hamiltonian in the FW representation was previously carried out in ref. \cite{Silenko_JMP}.
+Moreover, it was also investigated in ref. \cite{Chen_PRA}, where the authors considered high-order contributions in the regime of weak, homogeneous and static fields.
 Within these assumptions, we recognize some interactions similar to our result.